The rise of marine libraries and sailor literature

 Before the 1800s, an American or European ship would rarely have more than a few books for the professional use of the ship’s master and officers.
 These would have consisted of a few printed navigational guides, mathematical and astronomical treatises, and maybe a book on medicine in case of injury or sickness.
 A Bible or prayer book were also commonly carried as Christian religious ritual was greatly adjusted for life at sea, but nonetheless considered a necessity.

-The Mariner’s New Compass by Nathaniel Colson; revised by William Mountaine, 1768, published by J. Mount and T. Page.
+The Mariner’s New Calendar by Nathaniel Colson; revised by William Mountaine, 1768, published by J. Mount and T. Page.
 South Street Seaport Rare Book Collection

 The volume also includes guides on how to navigate several major European harbors to avoid shallows and other hazards.
 Whole book series, often called “pilots”, were printed for navigating specific waters—usually relying almost entirely on written directions until book illustration became less expensive.
 The first of these published in the United States was Edmund March Blunt’s (1770-1862) American Coast Pilot, in 1796, in Massachusetts.